Windjana Gorge National Park in the Kimberley region offers stunning bushwalking through the outback wilderness.

 The walls of Windjana Gorge rise up from floodplain of Lennard River, reaching 100 metres high in places.

-A three and a half kilometre easy walking trail winds through the gorge – you’ll see primeval life forms fossilised within the gorge walls.
+A 3.5 kilometre easy walking trail winds through the gorge – you’ll see primeval life forms fossilised within the gorge walls.
 Keep an eye out for birds, fruit bats and fresh water crocodiles.

-Windjana Gorge National Park is about a two hour drive from Derby and is best visited during the mild weather conditions between May and September.
+Windjana Gorge National Park is about a 2 hour drive from Derby and is best visited during the mild weather conditions between May and September.